 - Security Requirements—Your boss decides Wi-Fi is available for customers or guests only, but employees on the internal network must connect via Ethernet to protect sensitive data.

 - Signal Range—You and your laptop are all set up at a trade show, but your booth is too far from the nearest Wireless Access Point (WAP) to get a good signal.

-USB to Gigabit Ethernet Adapters from Tripp Lite
+USB to Gigabit Ethernet Adapters for Laptops

 - USB 3.0, 3.1 or USB-C compatibility allows large data transfers with no compromise in signal quality

 - Plug-and-play operation allows you to set it up and begin using it immediately